imanirajian/Fundamentals/README.md

 Object creation logic becomes too convoluted.
 It's non-piecewise.
 Can be outsourced (A separate function, a separate class, hierarchy of factories).
+A component responsible solely for the wholesale (not piecewise) creation of objects.

 ### 2-2 Structural Patterns:
 The structure of classes (e.g. class members).